American Samoa Food: A Rich Culinary Heritage in Oceania

 While these changes have brought convenience and variety, they have also led to concerns about the loss of traditional food knowledge and the rise of diet-related health issues in American Samoa.

-Mcdonald'S In American Samoa
+Mcdonald's in American Samoa

 Mcdonald’s in American Samoa – Image from Michael W Travels